IBM/ibmi-oss-docs/odbc/using.md

 DSN=MYDSN
 ```

 This will look through your DSNs for a match, and pull in all connection options defined therein.
-This helps keep your connection string much more manageable, and also keeps your connections string more secure since you don't have to explicitly pass your password in plain text.
+This helps keep your connection string much more manageable, and also keeps your connections string more secure, as you don't have to explicitly pass your password in plain text.

-Additional options can